kasbekarameya/Handwritten-Digit-Classification-using-Majority-Voting-Classifier/README.md

 ## Classification using Multilayer Neural Network
 ### Introduction
 Artificial Neural Networks, also abbreviated as ANN, are build based on the concept of Human Brain.
 Like the human brain, the ANN is comprised of n number of neurons that work together to model complex pattern & prediction problems.
 For any ANN architecture, there is one input layer, one or more than one hidden layer & one output layer.
 The multiple hidden layers are used to determine distinctive patterns in the data taken as input.
 This in turn increases the accuracy of the neural model.
-Weights ‘W’ is a concept that is used to determine the importance of each neuron in the network [5].
+Weights ‘W’ is a concept that is used to determine the importance of each neuron in the network.
 Hence more the weight associated with a neuron, more important it is for generating the required output.
 In order to increase the efficiency of the neural network, we need to adjust weights assigned to every edge connecting two neurons in the network.
 ### Example
 Now let's try to understand some key points of a simple neural network using the figure in the article written by Jahnavi Mahanta,